 During our workshop in Houston, Allen Rogers of Flint Hills Resources shared their experience on how hard the decision and how vital the team engagement was when they delayed a project start date not being construction ready.
 Allen expressed that if the assessment is completed solely by the project manager, and the project team wasn’t part of the process, you’ve got an uphill battle to make the right set of decisions to prevent a premature start.

-If your current project or organization could benefit from a structured approach to construction readiness, contact us today to discuss next steps. specializing in To learn more about the Construction Readiness Assessment, download our “Introduction to the Construction Readiness Assessment” white paper.
+If your current project or organization could benefit from a structured approach to construction readiness, contact us today to discuss next steps.
+To learn more about the Construction Readiness Assessment, download our “Introduction to the Construction Readiness Assessment” white paper or visit our “What is the Construction Readiness Assessment?” page.

 About the Author